sgrantcs/MLforPDFinalReport/README.txt

 Statistics for maths operations
 Pandas - for working with dataframes
-NumPy - for working with image arrays random - for randomly splitting datasets into training and test sets TensorFlow for deep learning modelling tensorflow.keras.models for Model, layers, losses sklearn.metrics for accuracy_score, precision_score, recall_score, roc_curve, auc
+NumPy - for working with image arrays
+TensorFlow for deep learning modelling tensorflow.keras.models for Model, layers, losses sklearn.metrics for accuracy_score, precision_score, recall_score, roc_curve, auc